ceciliabinck/cook-with-me/README.md

 - Login and register form are secured.
 - Can click on Recipe name which displays the information needed to make the recipe.

+## Design Choices

+The theme of this project is food and there are a lot of websites like the one I am making for this project.
+So I wanted to do some research to see if there was anything that I could put in my design to make my website more appealing to users.
+And that would make users more likely to try and make some of the different recipes on my website.

+### Fonts

+I also looked in to the affects of different fonts and I found an article that talked about scientific facts about fonts.
+It states that "Experiments show that people are more likely to believe information set in Baskerville".
+People see Baskerville as a trustworthy font.
+So that would hopefully mean that users would be more likely to choose my website over another one.
+As there is a lot of competition in the segment.

+So I went to look for this trustworthy font on Google fonts, turns out it is not available there.
+So for my primary font I went for the next best thing on Google fonts **Libre Baskerville**.
+I decided to go with the Regular 400.
+As the bold 700 would make it harder to read and the regular 400 italic could make it harder to follow instructions.
+As fact 3 in that same article says "The same researchers found that when people were given a task, those who got fancy fonts estimated the task would take nearly twice as long."
+I would not want to scare users off because they think the recipes take longer then estimated time.

+The second font I wanted to be a bit mote fancy to draw users eyes to it.
+According to fact 2 in this article "Fancier fonts are associated with more skill in certain professions; in one study, diners who received menus with fancy fonts assumed the chef had more skill."

+TIt cost me some time to find because I had to look through all 999 different family font, where I found 6 that I liked.
+After that I had to test the different fonts with my primary font.
+In the end I choose for the font family **Playball** as my second font, even though I find it a bit to bold.

 ## Wireframes

 I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a>.
 First I started by making a design for the desktop version, which I than translated to mobile/tablet version of the same design.
 I am not sure yet if I shoudl create a different design for tablet mode as now a days you have many different sizes for tablets.
 To get a better understanding of how the elements will be structured on the page.